PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: : Methodology

 Provided with the microservice codebases, \agent automatically generates the \graph for microservices as part of the initialization process, using static program analysis tools: Tree-sitter~\cite{tree_sitter_zenodo_2025} for parsing hammock blocks and CLDK~\cite{rahul2024cldk} for data, call, and control relationship analysis.
 The PDGs generated are stored as adjacency lists in JSON files.
 This ensures a lightweight, language-agnostic universal format that facilitates efficient storage, management, update, and query.
 During agentic RCA, \agent loads the \graph for each microservice under investigation at runtime.

-\Cref{fig:praxis-phase-1} shows a representative \graph of the Recommendation service from~\cite{opentelemetry_demo}, comprising function- and statement-level hammock blocks.\footnote{We omit the full \graph for brevity, as the actual structure contains 44 hammock blocks.} \texttt{Exp} denotes expression statements (a block of contiguous, straight-line statements without branching), whereas other nodes represent branching logic (e.g., \texttt{if}/\texttt{else}).
-Function-level blocks are explicitly labeled with function names (e.g., \texttt{ListRecommendation()}).
+\Cref{fig:praxis-phase-1} shows a representative \graph of the Recommendation service from~\cite{opentelemetry_demo}, comprising function- and statement-level hammock blocks.\footnote{We omit the full \graph for brevity, as the actual structure contains 44 hammock blocks.} \texttt{Exp} denotes expression statements (blocks of contiguous, straight-line statements without branching), whereas other nodes represent branching logic (e.g., the \texttt{try-catch} node).
+Function-level blocks are explicitly labeled with function names (e.g., the \texttt{GetProdList()} node).